Code Editor

 goes to "Town Square"

 The body of the scene, as a Markdown dialect.
-Headings, lists, bold/italic/strikethrough/underline/subscript/superscript, images, links, inline code and code blocks, blockquotes, horizontal rules, message blocks, writer comments, conditional blocks ({if gold > 20: you are rich}), polls, inline sound effects, text variations, and inline variable references ({gold}, {npc:Mara}) all round-trip — what you see in the rich editor appears in the code, and what you type in the code becomes rich formatting on Save.
+Headings, lists, bold/italic/strikethrough/underline/subscript/superscript, images, links, inline code and code blocks, blockquotes, horizontal rules, message blocks, writer comments, inline conditional text ({gold > 20: you are rich}), multi-line conditional blocks (<if {gold > 20}>…</if>), polls, inline sound effects, text variations, and inline variable references ({gold}, {npc:Mara}) all persist changes from the code editor to the visual editor and back.

 Inline formatting uses **bold**, _italic_, ~~strike~~, and `inline code`.
 Italic uses underscores (not single asterisks) so * is unambiguously bold.